Fast differentiation of hyperbolic chaos: Discussions

 There are several places in the algorithm where we contract a high-order tensor with several one-dimensional vectors, which can be done more efficiently via the so-called `vectorized' programming.
-More specifically, when contracting one tensor with several vectors, we should load the tensor into computer once, and inner-product with all vectors, instead of loading the tensor once for each vector: this saves computer time \cite{Ni_nilsas,Ni_CLV_cylinder}.
-Such vectorization can be used in the non-intrusive shadowing algorithm, where several first-order tangent solutions, $v'$ and $\{e_i\}_{i=1}^u$, are multiplying with the same Jacobian matrix $f_*$, which is a two-dimensional tensor. \nax{ Vectorization can also be used when solving second-order tangent equations, for the contraction between $f_*$ and $\{r_i\}_{i=1}^u$, $\nabla_{\tilde v} f_*$ and $\{e_i\}_{i=1}^u$, and $\nabla X$ and $\{e_i\}_{i=1}^u$. }
+More specifically, when contracting one tensor with several vectors, we should load the tensor into the computer once and take the inner-product with all vectors, instead of loading the tensor once for each vector \cite{Ni_nilsas,Ni_CLV_cylinder}.
+This vectorization can be used in the nonintrusive shadowing algorithm, where several first-order tangent solutions, $v'$ and $\{e_i\}_{i=1}^u$, are multiplied with the same Jacobian matrix $f_*$, which is a two-dimensional tensor.
+Vectorization can also be used when solving second-order tangent equations, for the contraction between $f_*$ and $\{r_i\}_{i=1}^u$, $\nabla_{\tilde v} f_*$ and $\{e_i\}_{i=1}^u$, and $\nabla X$ and $\{e_i\}_{i=1}^u$.

-In non-intrusive shadowing, we can compute parts of the shadowing contribution from $v'$ and each $e_i$, then add them up according to the coefficients $a_i$.
-The detailed formulas can be found in the finite-difference version of non-intrusive shadowing~\cite{Ni_fdNILSS}.
-It allows us to gradually add or remove homogeneous solutions in batches, until all $u$ unstable directions show up.
-It also reduces the cost for one more $X$ to computing a new inhomogeneous tangent solution, which is typically marginal, since we have to load the Jacobian matrix anyway.
-Similarly, for the unstable contribution, we can solve the second-order tangent equation with different inhomogeneous terms, $\psi \nabla_{e_{i}} X$, $(\nabla_{v'} f_*) e_{i}$, and $(\nabla_{e_j} f_*) e_{i}$; then sum according to $\tilde a_j$ to get the entire unstable contribution.
-This requires tracking about $u^2$ many second-order tangent solutions, whereas the current procedure tracks only $u$ many.
-However, for cases with many different $\Phi$ and $X$, or no \textit{a priori} estimation of $u$, the decomposition allows recycling much of the computed data, thus is more efficient overall.
+Finally, we remind readers that our result is for discrete-time systems.
+In numerical simulation, continuous-time systems are discretized, and it seems that we can just apply our current algorithm.
+However, it is still better to use algorithms based on continuous-time theories, and a separate treatment of the time direction gives better performances.
+The continuous-time theory was given in \cite{Ni_asl,vdivF}, and the algorithm for the shadowing contribution was given in \cite{Ni_NILSS_JCP,Ni_adjoint_shadowing}.
+Similarly, a slightly different treatment should be needed for delayed-time systems.